dracupid/nobone/readme.md

    It has a extra property `opts` which is the options of the current renderer.
+   If you need source map support, the `source_map`property must be set during the compile process.

  - **<u>param</u>**: `str` { _String_ }